-Netflix documentaries shouldn't focus on female victims, executive says
+Documentaries shouldn't focus on female victims, Netflix executive says

 - Published

-Netflix must make documentaries about women other than "victims and hookers", an executive has said, and called on film-makers to find different stories.
+Documentaries must tell stories about women other than "victims and hookers", a Netflix executive has said, and asked film-makers to find different stories.

 The cases of newsreader Jill Dando and Lucie Blackman, who were both murdered, feature in new Netflix documentaries.